CPS-IT/deploy-typo3-capistrano/README.md

 ## Requirements

-You need to provide a deployment config that resides in the `.deployment` directory of your project.
+You need to provide a Capistrano deployment config.
 See our [deployment package][1] for an example configuration.

 ## Usage